 Geriatric care managers may also be a good source of referrals.
 They often refer clients to hospice providers and are likely to get feedback about the care and customer service.

-2. What are your general impressions when you first meet them?
+2. Note your general impressions when you first meet them

 Take notes when you speak with different hospice providers.
-Write down your impressions when you call to ask questions or make an appointment for a consultation.
+Write down the impression you get when you call to ask questions or make an appointment for a consultation.
 When you meet in person, take notes on their customer service and professionalism.

 3. Do they have Medicare approval?